rubygems/rubygems.github.io/_posts/2023-08-07-july-rubygems-updates.md

 ## RubyGems News

 This month in RubyGems, we released [3.4.16](https://github.com/rubygems/rubygems/blob/master/CHANGELOG.md#3416--2023-07-10), [3.4.17](https://github.com/rubygems/rubygems/blob/master/CHANGELOG.md#3417--2023-07-14) and Bundler [2.4.16](https://github.com/rubygems/rubygems/blob/master/bundler/CHANGELOG.md#2416-july-10-2023), [2.4.17](https://github.com/rubygems/rubygems/blob/master/bundler/CHANGELOG.md#2417-july-14-2023).

-The following improvements and fixes are included in these releases (see the changelog for more information):
+In RubyGems, we improved certain gem install invocations that had gotten slower since the dependencies API was phased out.
+In Bundler, the releases included several improvements such as fixes related to locked platforms, improvements to make sections related to git gems stable, and some other regression fixes.

+Some other improvements that landed into our repo this month but that are not included in the above releases are:

+- improvements to RubyGems require - [#6827](https://github.com/rubygems/rubygems/pull/6827).
+- improvements related to the Security Devices support feature, such as [#6774](https://github.com/rubygems/rubygems/pull/6774).
 - updated Magnus version in Rust extension gem template - [#6843](https://github.com/rubygems/rubygems/pull/6843).
-- set thread configurations in the thread-local manner - [#6842](https://github.com/rubygems/rubygems/pull/6842).
-- restored support for Pathname objects in the replaced require - [#6837](https://github.com/rubygems/rubygems/pull/6837).
 - removed side effects when unmarshaling old `Gem::Specification` - [#6825](https://github.com/rubygems/rubygems/pull/6825).
 - used `File::NULL `instead of hard coded null device names - [#6809](https://github.com/rubygems/rubygems/pull/6809).
 - added Automatiek improvements - [#6788](https://github.com/rubygems/rubygems/pull/6788).